An autism friendly community is a welcoming place for individuals and families impacted by autism.

-Autism McLean and its partners identified six quality-of-life categories for our Autism Friendly Community aspiration.
+Autism McLean and its partners identified six quality-of-life aspirations for being an Autism Friendly Community.

-6 AFC aspirations for being an autism friendly community:
+6 aspirations for being an autism friendly community:

 Expand awareness, informed service, social supports and civic engagement opportunities for people with autism